-Defendant Montie owns real estate in Hauppauge, New York, valued between \$485,000 (as is) and \$635,000 (repaired), based on a recent "Comparative Market Analysis" obtained by Montie from an appraiser.
+Defendant Montie owns real estate in Hauppauge, New York, valued between \$485,000 (as is) and \$635,000 (repaired), based on a recent

+"Comparative Market Analysis" obtained by Montie from an appraiser.
 The property is subject to a mortgage.
 Montie has expressed a desire to sell the property and has identified a buyer willing to pay \$505,000.
 The Receiver commissioned a certified independent appraisal and confirmed that the proposed sale price reflects market value.
 Montie conferred with the CFTC and the Receiver, and the parties agreed to the sale.
 On December 22, 2020, the Court granted Montie's unopposed motion to permit the sale.
 Doc.
-342. The closing has not yet taken place but is expected to occur in the first quarter of 2021.
-The proceeds of the sale, currently estimated to be approximately \$270,000, will be held in escrow pending the resolution of the CFTC's and/or the Receiver's claims against Montie.
+342. The transaction closed on April 23, 2021, but certain conditions still require satisfaction.
+The proceeds of the sale, currently estimated to be approximately \$269,349.46, will be held in escrow pending the resolution of the CFTC's and/or the Receiver's claims.

 Montie also owns property in Jackson, New Hampshire, which he values at \$1,412,800, based on "local property assessor figures."
 As of June 15, 2019, the property carried a mortgage of \$845,747.
 Finally, Montie owns property in Lake Ariel, Pennsylvania, which he values at \$926,700, based on "local property assessor figures."
 As of August 1, 2019, the property carried a mortgage of \$658,254.
 As such, Montie's properties carried positive net equity of approximately \$1,211,602 in 2019, according to his sworn financial affidavit.
 "Montie is responsible for making mortgage, property tax, and insurance payments and for the general upkeep of these residences."
 Doc.
 177 ¶ 20.
-As noted above, the Receiver is obtaining an updated appraisal of the property in Hauppauge, New York.
 The Receiver reserves the right to pursue these properties and any other disclosed (or undisclosed) assets when the circumstances warrant.